Norma Jean 1986

 community from the Old West mining camps through the

-stories to tell.
-Its acquisition would be a major
+to tell.
+Its acquisition would be a major coup for

 At first, all the people of Butte seemed to be extremely friendly and open to the sex worker organization.
 In late August of 1998, the State Historic Society and other local government officials presided over the dedication of a park to the women of the red light district.
 A plaque in their honor was placed at the park/ parking lot entrance which now occupied land upon which a former luxury brothel once stood.
 Metal silhouettes of working women and their customers - artwork created by the local high school students- lined the park on all sides.
 How could ISWFACE resist a place that actually recognized the contributions to the community made by the women of the red light district?
 And so an agreement was reached with the owner and the first steps were made to purchasing the Dumas.